Vaseline is generally not recommended for vaginal use due to potential irritation and infection risks.

 |---|---|---|

-*Natural oils should be used carefully depending on individual sensitivities.
+*Natural oils should be used carefully depending on individual sensitivities and whether condoms are being used.

 The Bottom Line: Can You Put Vaseline On Vagina?

 It’s tempting to reach for an inexpensive product like Vaseline when dealing with vaginal dryness or discomfort.
-However, medical evidence clearly advises against putting petroleum jelly inside your vagina due to risks such as infections, irritation, disrupted microbiome balance, and condom failure.
+However, medical evidence and clinical guidance advise against putting petroleum jelly inside your vagina due to risks such as irritation, infection concerns, lingering residue, and condom failure.

 If you want relief from dryness or need lubrication during intimacy: